-Pushing this drive to more eco-friendly goods, processes and manufacturing materials is our ever-increasing carbon footprint.
+Pushing this drive to more eco-friendly goods, processes and manufacturing materials is your ever-increasing carbon footprint.
 In all manufacturing processes, there is an element of waste that must be considered.
 Of course, this is compounded further for those running a supply chain because the carbon footprint just gets bigger with the output of gases.

-Of course, there are multiple ways to tackle this issue.
-Sure you can eliminate waste, start a recycling process or even go lean.
 But why not just start off on the right foot, right from the beginning?
 And this is where green sourcing comes into play.

 What Is Green Sourcing?

-Green sourcing is the means by which we reutilize or minimize waste.
+Green sourcing is the means by which you reutilize or minimize waste.
 When companies green source it means that they acquire some or all of their manufacturing materials or other items needed to run the business from eco-friendly sources.
 The idea behind this is to avoid wasteful use of natural resources, ensuring they will not be depleted and remain available for future generations to benefit from.

 Some organic items naturally replenish over time such as trees and rubber.
-However, mineral deposits such as oil, coal, iron ore, etc, which took millions of years to form, are gone for good once used up.
-Sure, they may return, just not in our lifetime!
+However, mineral deposits—which took millions of years to form—are gone for good once used up.
+These include:

 In a nutshell, green sourcing is a process that is focused on using as many environmentally-friendly goods as possible in an effort to reduce pollution.
 The purpose is to cut down on the over-consumption of fossil fuels and other environmentally-harmful processes and tools.